joannawiaterek/joannawiaterek.github.io/_posts/2024-06-23-Being-Entrepreneurial.md

 Just wanted to write a brief note on a prompt that a friend asked me over the weekend: 'What do you wish people in the [Christians for Impact](https://linktr.ee/effectivealtruismforchristians) community did more of?'

-At first, I thought I'd have to think a long time about this, but then something pretty obvious came up to my mind: I simply wish we were all more entrepreneurial.
+At first, I thought I'd have to think a long time about this, but then something pretty obvious came up to my mind: I simply wish we were all much more entrepreneurial.

 Entrepreneurial, brave and joyful.